adsl14/Raging-tools/README.md

 If you have doubts about what parameter is modifying, if you leave the pointer of your mouse in the name of the parameter, it will pop up a description of that parameter.

-When saving, since they are two tools activated at the same time, it will ask you from what tool do you want to gather all the modified data and save it to disk.
-The options are <i>character parameters editor</i> or <i>pak explorer</i>.
+When saving, it will ask you if the modified values from <i>character parameters editor</i> will be also inserted into the unpacked files before repacking everything.